 There is a significant difference between:

-Training data does the Lord looks at the heart."
+"For the Lord does not see as man sees; for man looks at the outward appearance, but the Lord looks at the heart."
 (1 Samuel 16:7, NKJV)

 The "Child of God" Question